Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/intro/index.md

 :::note

-The data returned by this API may _look_ realistic, but they are entirely fake.
+The data returned by this API may look _realistic_, but they are entirely _made up_ for demonstration purposes.
 The Ed-Fi Alliance does not store, transmit, or have access to student data - we provide software to our community members, who run it for themselves or engage with a partner to do so on their behalf.
 The live application used by this tutorial